 - Improving cell cohesiveness with other cells so they don’t grow out of control

 - Inducing abnormal cells to go into a programmed death

 Should You Take Vitamin D Supplements?

 Should you take vitamin D to reduce breast cancer risk?
-Making sure you have enough—but not too much vitamin D can only be beneficial.
+Making sure you have enough (but not too much) vitamin D can only be beneficial.
+Studies show that the ideal Vitamin D level you should have in order to reduce your risk is 60-70 mg/mL.
 To find out what the right amount is, have your baseline vitamin D level checked through a blood test.
-Most of us don’t get enough of this important vitamin— one estimate is that one billion people in the world are vitamin D deficient or insufficient.
+Most of us don’t get enough of this important vitamin, and one estimate is that one billion people in the world are vitamin D deficient or insufficient.